 - American English – /krəˈdɛnʃəl ɪnˈfleɪʃən/

 - British English – /krɪˈdɛnʃəl ɪnˈfleɪʃən/

 - Plural: credential inflations

-- Credential inflation and credentialism are used interchangeably by some social commentators and theorists, but separated here for clarity; for more information, see Bills and Rosenbaum 2007.
+- Credential inflation and credentialism are used interchangeably by some social commentators and theorists, but separated here for clarity.
+See Bills and Rosenbaum (2007) for further information.

 - The gradual process of credential inflation is credential creep.

-- The overzealous pursuit of credentials as for its own sake is called diploma disease, a term popularized Ronald Dore (born 1925) in The Diploma Disease: Education, Qualification, and Development (1976).
+- The overzealous pursuit of credentials as for its own sake is called diploma disease, a term popularized Ronald Dore (1925–2018) in The Diploma Disease: Education, Qualification, and Development (1976).

 - “According to conﬂict theorists, educational level can be a tool for discrimination by using the mechanism of credentialism. . . . [t]his device can be used by potential employers to discriminate against minorities, working-class people, or women—that is, those who are often less educated and least likely to be credentialed because discriminatory practices within the education system limited their opportunities for educational achievement” (Andersen and Taylor 2011:348).